RackPing/api_client_samples/Docker/README.md

 # RackPing API 2.0 Client Sample Programs Docker

 This folder includes a Dockerfile and instructions to build a container with the current RackPing API sample programs, several programming languages and the test harness.
+If you use Jenkins, also see the Jenkins/ folder.

 Docker makes getting started easier, and isolates any changes from your notebook or server setup or filesystem.